feliciaschulz/MastersThesisProject/README.md

 Depends on each function.
 Some output text in the console, some plots, some return data frames.
 If the script is run as-is, for example sourced, the loaded intensity data frame will be winsorized, scaled and then saved to "../00_Data/Normalised/".

+### 4.3 Count cell type abundances
+This script called **count_instances.R** takes celltypes data frames with binary expression for each marker and creates one data frame with total cell type counts.
+The output data frame also shows the biomarker counts that contribute to each cell type.

+#### Usage:
+Run the script either line-by-line in RStudio or source it (top right corner button in RStudio).
+If you want to change the input image, change the string assigned to the variable "my_img".

+#### Input:
+Data frame .csv file with cells in rows, biomarker binary expression data in columns, inferred cell type in last column from "../00_Data/IntensitiesCelltypes/" called "*_celltypesdf.csv".
+The script can also be used with multiple input data frames that then get combined.
+To do that, change the variable "onlyOneDF" in the script to FALSE and change the paths to point to the correct input files.

+#### Output:
+One csv file in the folder "00_Data/" called "*celltypeCounts.csv".
+The data frame also opens automatically in the script when it's created.

 ## 5. Dimensionality Reduction